 Online Privacy Notice Updates

 This Online Privacy Notice is subject to change.
 Please review this notice periodically.
-Any changes will become effective when we post the revised notice on the site (please note effective date listed at top).
-Your use of the site following these changes means that you accept the revised Notice.
+Any changes will become effective when we post the revised notice on the site.